Saturday, 31 May 2014

 To backtrack a bit, this evening Jack had a check up at the vet.
 He is doing really well and has put on a whole pound in weight.
 He had some blood tests to check how his kidneys are coping, and we set off home in good spirits.
 However my tummy was cramping a bit, on and off.
 Here's where I made my mistake; I ignored the pains and ate a hearty dinner of pasta with tomato and basil sauce.
 Almost immediately the pains got a lot worse until the pain was severe and constant.
 I thought that I knew what had happened - very occasionally my gut seems to get blocked and similar pain has ensued.
 I remember one time when I was at Vindolanda at Hadrian's Wall with my Mum and the boys about twelve years ago, and I had terrible stomach pains which really annoyed me because I had really looked forward to the day.

 So this evening I ran a hot bath and jumped in, that usually helps.
-But no, the pain got worse and my back was in agony too, I felt as if I was being stabbed with knives right through me.
+But no, the pain got worse and my back was in agony too; I felt as if I was being stabbed with knives right through me.
 James (who had been cutting the grass) found me rolling around on the bathroom floor shouting for my Mum!
-It seems quite funny now but at the time I was actually very frightened so I obeyed James when he decided on a trip to A & E. I arrived in the (busy) waiting room doubled up and groaning and shouting - how embarrassing especially as the hospital is very near my place of work and the chances are that I was spotted by a colleague or pupil!
+It seems quite funny now but at the time I was actually very frightened so I obeyed James when he decided on a trip to A & E. I arrived in the (busy) waiting room doubled up and groaning - how embarrassing especially as the hospital is very near my place of work and I could have been spotted by a colleague or pupil!
 I didn't care at the time and soon some nurses came through with a wheelchair and I was taken into a consulting room.
-The pain was terrible but luckily nature took it's course and I vomited copiously.
-The nurse was impressed - three sick bowls!
+The pain was terrible but luckily nature took its course and I vomited copiously.
+The nurse was impressed - three full sick bowls!
 My gut was still sore but much better and by the time the doctor came to see me I knew that the worst was over.
 He was very friendly and I told him about Jamie being about to graduate.
 He said that he has been a doctor for ten years and has never stopped studying but he loves it.
 He thinks I was dehydrated and that I need to drink a lot more water during the day.
 So home we went, and it was such a pleasure not to be in pain!
 I feel a bit silly for going to hospital, but my stomach and back were in absolute agony.
 I will try to keep myself hydrated this summer!

-Monday 26 May 2014
+Monday, 26 May 2014

 Marathon Man